rithvikbanda/ShotPutAnalysis/README.md

 # ShotPut
-code
+AI based Shotput Pose Detection App
-App should be able to record a video of someone doing a shotput throw and identify whether it is a glide, spin, stand etc

-Will compare it to the other olympic level throws, and will offer feedback and ways to help improve the throw.
-Ex: keep elbow up, or switch feet when landing
+Can identify whether the throw is a glide, spin, stand etc Compares it to the other olympic level throws, and offers feedback and ways to help improve the throw

+In development:
 Show an olympic throw in the same format (glide, spin, stand) so user knows what throw is supposed to look like.

-Identify when the act performed is not a shotput throw and give a error message

 Add a tracking feature that allows them to log distance of each of their throws